inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section4.md

     )
 ```

-We start this script by allocating a cloud Elastic Machine Group.
-This resource
-will have a minimum of 1 and a maximum of 50 machines, this will allow us to run
+We begin the script by allocating a cloud [Elastic Machine Group](https://inductiva.ai/guides/scale-up/parallel-simulations/set-up-elastic-machine-group) with a minimum of 1 and a maximum of 50 machines.
+This setup allows
-up to 50 simulations in parallel.
-Once the simulations start to finish our Machine
+us to run up to 50 simulations in parallel.
+As simulations complete, the Machine Group automatically scales down, helping to keep costs to
-Group will scale down, keeping the costs to a minimum.
+a minimum.

-Following that we have a loop that will generate the random parameter values for
+Next, a loop generates random parameter values for all 400 simulations.
-the whole 400 simulations.

-Lastly we have another loop that will start each simulation, using our templating
-system to replace the parameters in the simulation files with the generated values
-and submitting the simulation to the cloud machine.
-We also added some metadata
-to each simulation just to keep track of the parameters used in each simulation.
+Lastly, another loop starts each simulation by using our templating system to replace the parameters in the simulation files with the generated values and submits the simulation to the cloud machine.
+Metadata is also added to each simulation to keep track of the parameters used.

-This is all you need to generate a dataset with 400 simulations, each with
+And that’s it — with this setup, you can generate a dataset of 400 simulations, each with its own unique parameter configuration.
-different parameters.

 ## Results

-Once all the simulation are finished, you can download the results from all the simulations
-by running the following terminal command:
+Once all the simulations have finished, you can download the results from all the simulations by executing the following terminal command:

 ```bash
 inductiva project download splishsplash_400
 ```

-You can also run this script to get some information about your project:
+You can also run this script to get detailed information about your project:

 ```
 import inductiva